 Protection Offered By Negotiating a Deed in Lieu of Foreclosure

 Although lenders will not come out and admit it, it certainly appears that homeowners who attempt to offer a deed in lieu of foreclosure to their lender do receive some benefit for doing so.
 It is my opinion that lenders take notice of the workout attempt and the time and effort homeowners put into the negotiation process, and this make it much less likely a lender will pursue a deficiency judgment against the homeowner after the deed in lieu of foreclosure process, even if it is ultimately not successful.
 So, it isn’t necessarily the result that’s important, but rather the process of trying that lenders take notice of.
 That proactive approach can save homeowners from having a lawsuit down the road.

 Deed in Lieu and Short Sale Attorneys

 McFarlin LLP attorneys handle all aspects of Deed in Lieu and Short Sales for borrowers in Irvine, Los Angeles, Anaheim, Huntington Beach, Orange, and throughout California.
-Our attorneys are available to provide you with honest reliable advice at our Irvine or Los Angeles offices or over the phone.
+Our attorneys are available to provide you with honest reliable advice at our Irvine Office or over the phone.
 With a matter as important as foreclosure, it is a very good idea to consider hiring a qualified California short sale attorney to represent you and protect your interests.
-Call us today at (888) 728-0044.alternatives to foreclosure, avoid foreclosure, california foreclosure, deed in lieu, foreclosure avoidance, short sale
+Call us today at (888) 728-0044.